Modern vehicles are equipped with a lot of sensors and computers to manage basic car controls automatically and precisely.

 Avoid driving the car to the mechanic

-It is extremely dangerous and risky to drive with a failing throttle position sensor because the faulty sensor could potentially cause the car to accelerate on its own.
-It is better to get your car towed to a mechanic rather than having it driven all the way there.
+It is extremely dangerous and risky to drive with a failing throttle position sensor or accelerator pedal position sensor because the faulty sensor could potentially cause the car to accelerate on its own.
+It is better to get your vehicle towed to a mechanic rather than having it driven all the way there.

 Contact a certified mechanic

-Unfortunately, there’s nothing you can do to fix the sensor as, these parts are delicate and often need replaced and cannot be repaired.
-But even the replacement isn’t that simple.
-The new throttle position sensor would have to be synchronized with the car’s management system.
+Unfortunately, these sensors are almost impossible to repair and often need to be replaced and cannot be repaired.
+But even the replacement isn’t that simple in most cases.
+The new throttle position sensor does often have to be synchronized with the car’s management system.
 Consult a certified and experienced mechanic for the job.

 Depending on the make and model of a vehicle, an estimated average cost of switch replacement goes range from $150 to $200.
 For some cars, these sensors can be more expensive.
 The labor cost can range from $60 to $90